gopsmanyane45/CLASS_OCD_Gopolang/README.md

-# Learning about the Propoerty industry
+# Learning about the Property Industry - Property24

 ## Using SQL , GBash , SSMS, Visual Studio,